-The goal is for this assessment is for 70% of students to demonstrate adequate or higher proficiency in both categories of measurement (Content and Development).
-A standard rubric will be used to assess demonstration of literary analysis (Content and Development) in the paper according to the following levels of proficiency - Superior, Strong, Adequate, Weak, or No Proficiency.
+The goal is for this assessment is for 70% of students to demonstrate adequate or higher proficiency in both categories of measurement (Critical Thinking).
+A standard rubric will be used to assess demonstration of literary analysis (Knowledge of Literary Context) in the paper according to the following levels of proficiency - Superior, Strong, Adequate, Weak, or No Proficiency.

 7. What were the findings for this academic year?
-(2018-2019)
+(2019-2020)

-Spring 2019: In ENGL 2337, World Literature to 1650, 98% of traditional students scored adequate or above in the Content and Development area of the literary analysis paper used for assessment, and 79% of the students taking this course online scored adequate or above in the same area.
-Overall, 88.5% of students scored adequate or above in the Content and Development area of the literary analysis essay.

-Fall 2018: In ENGL 2337, World Literature to 1650, 86% of traditional students and 84% of online students scored proficient or higher on the Content and Development portion of the final assessment.
+Spring 2020: In ENGL 2337, World Literature to 1650, data was gathered from two of the six criteria of the literary analysis paper used for assessment.
+For Critical Thinking 75% of traditional students scored adequate or above and 86% of the students taking this course online scored adequate or above.
+Overall, 80.5% of students scored adequate or above in the Critical Thinking area of the literary analysis essay.
+The second measurement assessed Knowledge of Literary Context.
+The results were 66% of traditional students scored adequate or above and 67% of online students scored adequate or above.
+Overall 66.5% of students scored adequate or above.